intel/intel-extension-for-pytorch/docs/tutorials/performance_tuning/known_issues.md

 Known Issues
 ============

+- Compiling with gcc 11 might result in `illegal instruction` error.

 - `RuntimeError: Overflow when unpacking long` when a tensor's min max value exceeds int range while performing int8 calibration.
 Please customize QConfig to use min-max calibration method.

 - For models with dynamic control flow, please try dynamic quantization.
 Users are likely to get performance gain for GEMM models.